elliotolds/elliotolds.github.io/decentralizedinternet.md

 First, we should compare the effect of the Internet to what existed without it, not to some idealized world of perfect decentralization.
 Is the information landscape far more decentralized now than it was in 1990?
 Even if Twitter sometimes censors a link from the New York Post or adds a disclaimer to the President's tweet, the answer is obvious.

 Second, if you already have a large audience you can survive a coordinated deplatforming across all major tech companies.
-[Alex Jones](https://en.wikipedia.org/wiki/Alex_Jones) was effectively canceled by the big Western tech companies, which did reduce his influence, yet InfoWars still reaches more people than The Economist or Newsweek.
+[Alex Jones](https://en.wikipedia.org/wiki/Alex_Jones) was the target of a coordinated deplaforming by the big Western tech companies.
+This did reduce his influence, yet InfoWars still reaches more people than The Economist or Newsweek.
+In the pre-Internet era Alex Jones could not have anywhere close to his current influence.
 Someone like Rogan is effectively uncancelable.
-By relying on decentralized technologies like his email list, website, and podcast (podcasting architecture is not controlled by the major tech companies) he would remain hugely influential.
+By relying on decentralized technologies like his email list, website, and podcast (podcasting architecture is not controlled by the major tech companies) he would remain hugely influential even if deplatformed by all major tech platforms.

 Third, although there are only a small handful of tech companies that dominate the market for user attention in the West, as of now they still have incentives to compete with one another for attention and to keep their users happy.
 Users are usually against deplatforming people, which is one reason it only happens to people like Alex Jones or [Richard Spencer](https://en.wikipedia.org/wiki/Richard_B._Spencer).

+Twitter reversed their decision to censor the New York Post after public outcry and political pressure from Republicans.
+Big tech companies like Twitter and Facebook do not want to get involved in censorship, but they currently face political pressure from both sizes and are not sure how best to avoid becoming a target.

 Systems like Bitcoin have shown us that a situation where many large actors could exercise their power in harmful ways can still be stable and aligned with user interests when those actors have the right economic incentives.

 # **What about China?**